mycpuorg/mycpuorg.github.io/_posts/2017-12-22-about-interviews.md

 comments: true
 ---

-I have constantly wondered how top achievers in tech, especially, people who have proven track record of being excellent at say coding and developing huge open projects.
+I have always wanted to ask about the key strengths of top class achievers, especially, people who have a proven track record of being excellent at coding, design, and developing huge open projects.
 Are they gifted people with extra-terrestrial abilities or are they mere mortals who share several drawbacks with the rest of us but do just enough things right, consistently.
 Earlier this year I set myself to start a podcast series where I would talk to top class achievers in tech and take a peek at the secrets to their excellence.

 The interview format is the following: